-We will receive net proceeds from our sale of Class A common stock in this offering of approximately \$57.6 million (or approximately \$66.3 million if the underwriters exercise in full their option to purchase additional shares), based on an assumed initial public offering price of \$13.00 per share (the midpoint in the price range set forth on the cover of this prospectus), in each case after deducting assumed underwriting discounts and estimated offering expenses payable by us.
-We intend to use approximately \$42.4 million of the net proceeds from this offering to purchase 3,540,684 Class B units of Silvercrest L.P. from certain of its existing limited partners including Vulcan.
-The purchase price for the Class B units will be determined by the public offering price of our Class A common stock in this offering, less the amount of underwriting discounts and commissions and offering expenses incurred by us on a per share basis.
-We intend to use the remaining net proceeds of this offering, including any proceeds from the exercise of the underwriters' option to purchase additional shares, to purchase additional Class A units from Silvercrest L.P. and Silvercrest L.P. will use such proceeds for general corporate purposes, which may include business operations, investments in our business, the development of new investment strategies and strategic acquisitions.
+We will receive net proceeds from our sale of Class A common stock in this offering of approximately \$48.2 million (or approximately \$55.7 million if the underwriters exercise in full their option to purchase additional shares), in each case after deducting assumed underwriting discounts and estimated offering expenses payable by us.
+We intend to use approximately \$35.4 million of the net proceeds from this offering to purchase 3,540,684 Class B units of Silvercrest L.P. from certain of its existing limited partners including Vulcan.
+The purchase price for the Class B units will be determined by the public offering price of our Class A common stock in this offering, less the amount of underwriting discounts and commissions and remaining net proceeds of this offering, including any proceeds from the exercise of the underwriters' option to purchase additional shares, to purchase additional Class A units from Silvercrest L.P. and Silvercrest L.P. will use such proceeds for general corporate purposes, which may include business operations, investments in our business, the development of new investment strategies and strategic acquisitions.